LaxarJS/laxar-mocks/docs/api/laxar-mocks.md

 #### <a id="fixtures"></a>fixtures `Object`

+This is only used by tooling such as the LaxarJS spec-loader.
 Can be used to specify setup-fixtures for widget/activity tests.

 Spec-runners may add entries to this map to provision widget specs with options that will automatically be